justinamiller/DotNet-Coding-Guidelines/README.md

 ```
 var date = "40/1001/2021".ToDateTime();
 ```
-The preceding code makes your code concise, easy to understand and provides convenience.
+The preceding code makes your code concise, easy to understand, and provides convenience.

 ### Tip #16
 ✋ Try to avoid the following when initializing private and read-only properties if you are using C# 9: